pippim/pippim.github.io/index.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/pippim/pippim.github.io/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Images, SCSS and HTML
+### Images, Javascript, CSS and HTML

+These are the file types in the pippim website:

-Images are stored in `assets/img`.
+- Images are stored in `assets/img`
-SCSS is stored in `assets/css`.
+- SCSS (a superset of CSS) files are stored in `assets/css`
-HTML can be found in any file, including markdown files which end in `.md`.
+- HTML can be found in any file, including markdown files which end in `.md`.
+Pure HTML files can be found in the `_includes` directory